-Adequate health insurance, homeowners or renters insurance, auto coverage are also important.
+Adequate health insurance, homeowners or renters insurance, and auto coverage are also important.
 No matter your financial situation, insurance is all about peace of mind.
 It also helps keep you on the right track should accidents create a financial burden.

 Step 5: Start Saving